acharluk/easy-cpp-projects/README.md

 ## Requirements

+- You must have GCC and Make installed on your computer
+    - How to install GCC and Make on Windows through WSL: [Windows Subsystem for Linux setup](https://github.com/acharluk/UsefulStuff/blob/master/windows/setup_wsl.md)
-You should install C/C++ extension for the best experience
+- You should install C/C++ extension for the best experience

 ## Extension Settings

 ## Known Issues

 ## Release Notes

+### 1.0.1

+Update readme to add WSL setup link

 ### 1.0.0